alphagov/govuk-design-system/src/components/service-navigation/index.md

 Apply a class `govuk-header--full-width-border` to the GOV.UK header.

+{{ example({ group: "components", item: "service-navigation", example: "with-govuk-header", html: true, nunjucks: true, open: false }) }}

 ### Showing your service name only

 We recommend that you use the Service navigation component to show your service name, instead of the GOV.UK header, and to start updating existing services.

-{{ example({ group: "components", item: "service-navigation", example: "with-service-name", html: true, nunjucks: true, open: false, loading: "eager" }) }}
+{{ example({ group: "components", item: "service-navigation", example: "with-service-name", html: true, nunjucks: true, open: false }) }}

 ### Showing service name and navigation links